python-cmd2/cmd2/docs/features/modular_commands.rst

 * Dynamically Loadable/Unloadable Commands - Command functions and CommandSets can both be loaded and unloaded dynamically during application execution.
 This can enable features such as dynamically loaded modules that add additional commands.
-* Sub-command Injection - Sub-commands can be defined separately from the base command.
+* Subcommand Injection - Subcommands can be defined separately from the base command.
 This allows for a more action-centric instead of object-centric command system while still organizing your code and handlers around the objects being managed.